intel/QAT_Engine/README.md

-An example to build and install the Intel&reg; QAT OpenSSL\* Engine against a packaged prebuilt OpenSSL\* requiring use of the optional configure parameter `--enable-openssl_install_build_arch` (described in the 'Optional' configure options section below) is as follows.
+An example to build and install the Intel&reg; QAT OpenSSL\* Engine against a packaged prebuilt OpenSSL\* requiring use of the optional configure parameter `--enable-openssl_install_build_arch_path` (described in the 'Optional' configure options section below) is as follows.
 It assumes that:

 * The Intel&reg; QAT OpenSSL\* Engine was cloned to its own location at the root of the drive: `/`.
 * The Intel&reg; QAT Driver was unpacked within `/QAT`and is the Upstream Intel&reg; QAT Driver using the USDM component.
-* The OpenSSL\* source comprises a prebuilt (GNU compiled) packaged OpenSSL\* that either forms part of a Debian\* based distribution or else has been installed onto a Debian\* based distribution.
+* The OpenSSL\* compiled code comprises a prebuilt (GNU compiled) packaged OpenSSL\* that either forms part of a Debian\* based distribution or else has been installed onto a Debian\* based distribution, of which the component libraries are located in directory `/usr/lib/x86_64-linux-gnu`.
 * The machine processor type is `x86_64`.
+* The OpenSSL\* source code was cloned from Github\* to its own location at the root of the drive: `/`.
 * The OpenSSL\* version is in the `1.1.0` series.

 To build and install the Intel&reg; QAT OpenSSL\* Engine: